 News releases, event announcements, and contests are perfect topics for pre-event videos while livestreams of behind-the-scenes features and performer interview will put all eyes on your during the event.
 You can also repurpose this content for other social channels once after the livestream has ended.
-You’ll get a lot of mileage out of this amplification strategy.
+You’ll get a lot of mileage out of this social media amplification for your event.

-To increase viewers, make sure you let people know when you’ll be going live and ask viewers to tag their friends in the video or share it on their page.
+To increase viewers, make sure you let people know when you’ll be going live and ask viewers to tag their friends in the video or share it on social media.

 A little suspense can go a long way.
 Releasing clues about the festival and lineup will have your fans begging for more.
 Festivalgoers build hype around what they *think* they’ll see and start envisioning their experience months in advance.

-Just make sure your deliver!
+Just make sure you deliver!
 If fans are disappointed by the big reveal, they’ll make sure you know – and all their social followers – know about it.

 Standout on Snapchat